-- 1. Name of the University/ Institution: University of Mysore - 2.
-Title of proposed course: Post-graduate Diploma Program in Personalized Genomic Medicine (PGDPGM) (under Computational Biology category) - 3.
+- Title of proposed course: Post-graduate Diploma Program in Personalized Genomic Medicine (PGDPGM) - 2.
+DBT, New Delhi has agreed to fund this courses for three years and University has agreed to continue this course after DBT funding - 3.
 Duration of the Course: 12 months (1 Year/2 semesters) - 4.
-Duration of the Program: 3 Years - 5.
 Objectives of the course: - a.
 To impart extensive theoretical and practical knowledge required for genomic personalized precision medicine - b.
 To create and train scientific workforce to meet the growing pace of Next-generation sequencing (NGS) in clinical genomics - c.
-To train and conduct research on valid clinical subjects - 6.
-Number of seats per year: 12 - 7.
-Mode of selection of students: National level through written entrance test - 8.
-Eligibility for admission - Post-Graduate in Medical Science (MD/MD-Ayurveda/MDS)

-- Post-Graduate in Basic Sciences in Biotechnology/Genetics/ Applied Genetics/Genomics/Molecular Biology/Biochemistry/ Zoology/Life Sciences or in equivalent areas - Post-Graduate in Engineering Sciences (e.g. M.Tech in Biotechnology) - Post-Graduate in Pharmaceutical Sciences (MPS)
+To train and conduct research on valid clinical subjects - 5.
+Number of seats per year: 12 - 6.
+Mode of selection of students: Written entrance test - 7.
+Eligibility for admission - Post-Graduate in Medical Science (MD/MD-Ayurveda/MDS) - Post-Graduate in Basic Sciences in Biotechnology/Genetics/ Applied Genetics/Genomics/Molecular Biology/Biochemistry/ Zoology/Life Sciences or in equivalent areas - Post-Graduate in Engineering Sciences (e.g. M.Tech in Biotechnology) - Post-Graduate in Pharmaceutical Sciences (MPS)